anywhichway/thunderclap/README.md

 5) Project structure does not currently have a clean separation between what people might want to change for their own use vs submit as a pull request.
 In general changes to file in the `src` directory are candidates for pull requests and with the exception of this README those outside are not.

+6) It has not been performance tuned.

+6) It could do with contributors!

 ## Installation and Deployment